algolia/talksearch/src/scraper.md

 ---
 layout: two-columns
-title: The Crawler
+title: The Scraper
 ---

-The crawler is a JavaScript application that will extract data from the YouTube API and push it to Algolia.
+The scraper is a JavaScript application that will extract data from the YouTube API and push it to Algolia.

 The whole code is available on [GitHub][1] but we also have it running on our